 How to Eat Rambutan and Lychee

-Because of the similar texture and taste of rambutan and lychee, they can be eaten similarly as well.
+Because of the similar texture and taste of rambutan and lychee, you can eat them similarly as well.

 You may eat them fresh.
 Once ripe, the outer skin of both fruits is tender enough to be opened easily.

-Another way to enjoy either fruit is by making it into a smoothie, either by itself, or with other fruits.
-Both fruits have a very subtle, flexible taste that makes it quite easy to mix them with other tropical fruits such as pear, banana, mango, or whatever other fruit you might find in your local market.
+Another way to enjoy either fruit is by making it into a smoothie, either by itself or with other fruits.
+Both fruits have a very subtle, flexible taste that makes it relatively easy to mix them with other tropical fruits such as pear, banana, mango, or whatever other fruit you might find in your local market.
+You can even make wine with it!